secwexen/security-playbooks/SECURITY.md

 - Preferred method: Open a [private GitHub Security Advisory](https://github.com/secwexen/cyber-threat-playbook/security/advisories/new).
 - Include a clear description, steps to reproduce, and any relevant files or screenshots.

+> [!IMPORTANT]
+> Do **not disclose security issues publicly** until a fix or mitigation has been released.

 ### Handling Vulnerabilities

 - Security reports will be reviewed as soon as possible.
 - Fixes or updates will be applied and documented in the repository.

+## Response Expectations

+- Initial response: We aim to respond within 48 bussiens hours
+- Fix or mitigation: as soon as reasonably possible
+- Security issues will be tracked via a ticket system or CVE where applicable
+- Coordinated disclosure will be handled in collaboration with the reporter

+## CVE Process

+Where applicable, security vulnerabilities may be assigned a **CVE (Common Vulnerabilities and Exposures)** identifier.
+We will coordinate with the reporter to request and publish CVEs for confirmed issues, ensuring transparency and industry-standard tracking.

 ## Supported Versions